Lumon Pay Limited Personal Customer Terms And Conditions

 4. HOW WE PROTECT MONEY IN YOUR LUMON WALLET

 4.2 What is the point of safeguarding?
-Safeguarding means that in the unlikely event that LPL gets into financial difficulties, the money which we safeguard will be protected from the claims of our creditors and it should be returned to you in full.
+Safeguarding means that in the unlikely event that LPL gets into financial difficulties, the money which we safeguard will be protected from the claims of our creditors and it should be returned to you in full, less any administration costs for doing so.

 4.3 What are segregated bank accounts?
 These are bank accounts which we hold with mainstream banks and which only hold client money and not our own money.